 To judge the merit of the application, reviewers will comment on the following criteria.
-Please be sure that you fully address these in your proposal.
+Fully address these in your proposal.

-Generally the candidate and the innovativeness of the science are being evaluated.
+Generally, the candidate and the innovativeness of the science are being evaluated.
 The first two of the following criteria must be met to be competitive.
-The remaining factors enter into the deliberations, but the relative weight given to each may differ from case to case.
+The remaining factors enter into deliberations, but the relative weight given to each may differ from case to case.